An extraordinary opportunity to gain practical experience as an educator.

 -Angelica, Spring 2017 Teaching Fellow

-To apply for a teaching fellowship, please visit our online application to upload a cover letter and a two-page resume.
+To apply for a teaching fellowship, please visit our online application to upload a cover letter, two-page general resume, and outdoor resume.
 In the cover letter, please indicate in the academic classes (see our Curriculum Guide) you would be interested in taking a lead, and which of the following auxiliary roles are of interest to you: recruiting, fundraising, video/photo production, medical program, outdoor program, facilities, kitchen, expedition food, and/or communications.

 If you have any questions about the Alzar School Teaching Fellowship, please email the Director of Studies at email@example.com.